 With the long-sought-after goal of authorization by the Army Corps of Engineers for the widening and deepening of Port Everglades, the first step of which we received in 1Q/17, we were focused on the second authorization phase to get approval and selection into the ACOE "New Start" budget.
 At our January 2020 PEAT meeting, we developed a plan to blanket elected officials and Congressional decision-makers.
 In February 2020, the Port was notified that after more than 20 years, Port Everglades was successful in being designated as a new start in the ACOE Budget and the first phase of actual construction - relocating the Coast Guard Station - was approved.
 In addition, they were awarded \$29 million towards the approximately \$39 million project.
 In 4Q20 we sent letters to MARAD within the U.S. Department of Transportation supporting the "Marine Highway" designation for Port Everglades and the Port of Houston.
 This will allow the Ports to apply for federal funding which can be used to modernize vessels, purchase, lease or modify equipment and enhance infrastructure at Terminals.
-We were pleased when Port Everglades was granted / awarded this designation just this month, January of 2021.
+We were pleased when Port Everglades was granted / awarded this designation in January of 2021.

 In 2Q21, three new low-rise Post Panamax cranes were delivered and installed at Port Everglades, a ceremony in which several of our PEAT members were in attendance.
-In addition, we asked our members to submit letters of support to the ACOE as they hear comments regarding the updated environmental surveys which will allow us to proceed with the relocation of the US Coast Guard Station, Phase One of the overall Widening and Deepening Project.
+In April, we asked our members to submit letters of support to the ACOE as they were preparing to hear comments regarding the updated environmental surveys which will allow us to proceed with the relocation of the US Coast Guard Station, Phase One of the overall Widening and Deepening Project.
+Then in June, we asked our members to send letters of support to the U.S. Secretary of Transportation as part of a grant proposal for the Port's Berth and Modernization project.
 Our goal is to continue to show the huge importance this Port has to the success of Broward County, South Florida, the United States and especially all of our local businesses.